 Commissioner Romulo.
-The third amendment provides for the insertion of the following words-
+The third amendment provides for the insertion of the following words-----

-Senator Johnson.
+Senator JOHNSON.
 Just a minute.

-Commissioner Romulo.
+Commissioner ROMULO.
 I wonder if Mr. McNutt would give us his interpretation of what this provision does, as to what its effect is?
 It does not interfere in any way with the quota, and it permits a consolidation of sugar interests over there; is that it?

-What is to prohibit a consolidation of sugar facilities and sugar expand?
+What is to prohibit a consolidation of sugar facilities and sugar operations?

-Commissioner McNurr.
+Commissioner McNUTT.
 There is nothing to prohibit that on a voluntary basis.
 As a matter of fact, it would seem that this would put in the hands of the government at this time, and later in the hands of the republic-I think, if we are all frank with each other, it is a move in the direction of nationalization.

-Senator Connally.
-If the mills and landowners did not agree to
+Senator CONNALLY.
+If the mills and landowners did not agree to expand?

-Commissioner Romulo.
+Commissioner ROMULO.
 Yes, sir; if they agree to disagree.

-Senator Connally.
+Senator CONNALLY.
 Is that the same agreement that they have in existence now as to the allocations of quotas?

-Commissioner Romulo.
+Commissioner ROMULO.
 Yes, sir; most of these agreements terminate within a period of 10 years.

-Senator Connally.
+Senator CONNALLY.
 We have a list here somewhere in the hearings that gives a list of all the companies and the number of short tons that they would be allocated.
 Is that under the bill, or is that under the existing arrangement?

-Commissioner Romulo.
-The allocations are under the existing
+Commissioner ROMULO.
+The allocations are under the existing arrangement.

-arrangement.

-Senator Connally.
+Senator CONNALLY.
 How is that existing arrangement made?
 Is it a voluntary agreement among all these companies, or would the Government do it?
-You said unless they readopt that, or go on with it. or modify, or change it, then the Government would step in and make its own allocation.
+You said unless they readopt that, or go on with it, or modify, or change it, then the Government would step in and makeits own allocation.
 How is that arrived at, the present allocation?

-Commissioner Romulo.
+its own allocation.
+How is that arrived at, the present allocation?
+Commissioner ROMULO.
 That is allocated in accordance with the share that goes to each mill and each planter.

-Senator Connally.
+Senator CONNALLY.
 I know, but how did they do that?